-But once you've created that business page, navigating the waters of building a Facebook presence is another matter entirely.
+But once you've created your business page, navigating the waters of building a Facebook presence is another matter entirely.
 How often should you post?
 When should you post?
 Why are your images all pixelated, and how can you fix them?
 Do you really have to respond to that troll?

 13 Facebook Mistakes to Avoid

-1) Don't create a profile instead of a page for your business.
+1. Don't create a profile instead of a page for your business.

 This may seem elementary, but you'd be surprised by how many people make this mistake.
-Before we get to more advanced tips, let's set the record straight: Facebook profiles are meant for people, while Facebook Pages are meant for businesses.
+Before we get to more advanced tips, let's set the record straight: Facebook profiles are meant for people, while Facebook pages are meant for businesses.